Yandex Cloud

 • Using the invocation context

-Invocation context is an object that contains certain execution context parameters as well as invocation parameters for the Python function itself.
-It is accepted by the call handler as its second argument.
+Invocation context is an object that contains certain execution context parameters as well as the parameters for invoking the Python function itself.
+It is provided to the request handler as the second argument.

 The invocation context contains: